-LeBron James Opens Up About Signing With The Lakers, ‘Dreams Do Come True’
+LeBron James Opens Up About Signing With The Lakers, Says ‘Dreams Do Come True’

 — ESPN (@espn) July 30, 2018

-James said he does not have set expectations of his new team, but wants to better than last year, acknowledging they will have good months and not so good months.
+James said he does not have set expectations of his new team, but wants to do better than last year, acknowledging they will have good months and not so good months.

 “You guys know me when it comes to championship habits, that doesn’t mean you bring a championship to them.
-You practice excellence everyday and I expect that from not only myself but from my teammates.
+You practice excellence everyday and I expect that from not only myself but from my teammates,” he said.